 - Physical examination: an exam to check the throat and neck for abnormal areas

 - Endoscopy: a flexible scope placed through the nose to visualize the voice box and throat

 - Imaging: May include ultrasound, CT scan, MRI and/or a PET scan

-- Biopsy: Sampling of the suspicious lesion/mass to definitively diagnose the type of tumor; often needs to be done in the operating room with an outpatient procedure.
+- Biopsy: Sampling of the suspicious lesion/mass to definitively diagnose the type of tumor.
+This often needs to be done in the operating room with an outpatient procedure.

 Larynx Cancer Treatment